 - A real cruiser, not a slider.

-7. RAD – Rider Approved Design the best wheels for rough roads
+7. RAD – Rider Approved Design Wheels for Rough Roads

 The specification detail will make it clear that there can be no better starter-friendly and downhill longboard wheel than this one.
 Actually, this is sized, styled, and designed keeping the downhill riders in mind.